karrot-dev/karrot-frontend/docs/forms.md

 - emit the diff of changes in a `@save` event (`emit(diff(source, edit))`) (works nicely with http `PATCH`)
 - handle underlying changes in the source value as we wish

-In many places we enrich the data with additional fields, and we need to use the original data (available as `__unenriched`) to correctly only detect changes in the underlying value, not the derived data.
+In many places we enrich the data with additional fields, but we only want to send unenriched fields to the API.
+Luckily, the diff of changes provides us exactly that.

 ## editMixin and statusMixin